-“Nelson’s writing is rich in story, philosophy/theology, and language.
-She moves comfortably from low to high diction and back again….Reading her work is as much a lesson in history and in human nature as it is a lesson in poetry.”-Joyce S. Brown
+“Nelson’s writing is rich in story, philosophy/theology, cend language.
+She moves comfortably from low to high diction and back again….Reading her work is as much a lesson in history and in human nature as it is a lesson in poetry.” —Joyce S. Brown

 “Her words teach us how to praise ourselves by praising each other.” —Yusef Komunyakaa

-Marilyn Nelson is one of America’a most celebrated poets.
-She is a three-time finalist for the National Book Award, winner of the Newbery and Coretta Scott King awards, among others.
-She is the author or translator of fifteen poetry books for adults and children, five chapbooks, and in 2013 she published a memoir entitled How I Discovered Poetry-a series of 50 poems about growing up in the 1950’s in a military family, each poem stamped with a place and date from the many places they lived.
+Marilyn Nelson, a three-time finalist for the National Book Award, is one of America’s most celebrated poets.
+She is the author or translator of eighteen poetry books for adults and children, five chapbooks, and in 2014 she published a memoir, named one of NPR’s Best Books of 2014, entitled How I Discovered Poetry—a series of 50 poems about growing up in the 1950’s in a military family, each poem stamped with a place and date from the many places they lived.

 Image Journal writes, “American history as conceived by Marilyn Nelson is the inside-out, last-shall-be-first version.
 She inhabits the voices of the overlooked and disenfranchised and shines light into forgotten corners that reveal essential truths about the whole….But if she is a revisionist historian’s poet, she is also a child’s poet, a mother’s poet, a housekeeper’s poet, and scientist’s poet….It’s this breadth of perspective, from pole to pole, past to present, from spheres domestic to atmospheric, that make her so remarkable.
 Nelson is also an openhanded citizen of the nation of writers.”

-Her honors include two NEA creative writing fellowships, the 1990 Connecticut Arts Award, an A.C.L.S.
+Her honors include the 2022 Wallace Stevens Award from The Academy of American Poets, two NEA creative writing fellowships, the 2019 Poetry Foundation’s Ruth Lilly Poetry Prize, the 1990 Connecticut Arts Award, an A.C.L.S.
 Contemplative Practices Fellowship, the Department of the Army’s Commander’s Award for Public Service, a Fulbright Teaching Fellowship, a fellowship from the J.S.
 Guggenheim Memorial Foundation, and the Frost Medal-the Poetry Society of America’s most prestigious award, for a “distinguished lifetime achievement in poetry.”
 Nelson is a professor emerita of English at the University of Connecticut; was (2004-2010) founder/director and host of Soul Mountain Retreat, a small non-profit writers’ colony; and held the office of Poet Laureate of the State of Connecticut from 2001-2006.